chriseidhof/ometa-objc/README.md

     STAssertTrue([result.result isEqual:@400], @"Calculator should calculate");

-If you change the code generator, it helps to re-indent the generated files before inspecting them.
+If you want to debug the code generator, it helps to re-indent the generated files before inspecting them.
+Currently, the debug process for this is a bit painful (if you generate code that doesn't compile the entire project doesn't compile).

 # Links